vaibhav-mattoo/cf_ai_research_paper_finder/PROMPTS.md

 # 🤖 AI Prompts Used to Build This Application

 This document contains the key AI prompts that were used to develop the AI Research Paper Finder application.
-These prompts demonstrate deep understanding of system design, architecture decisions, and specific implementation details.

 ## Prompt 1: Initial Architecture Design